writers-mark/writers-mark-react/README.md

 ### Custom context

-If you want to specify the CSS whitelist, you can use `<ContextProvider>`:
+If you want to specify the CSS whitelist, or (eventually) other [writer's mark options](https://github.com/writers-mark/writers-mark-ts/blob/f1221c39100969d53c8d40e67ad23b7974b1e20a/src/index.ts#L39), you can use `<ContextProvider>`:

-`<StyleProvider>` will apply the provided style to all its children.

 ```
 import {WritersMark, StyleProvider, ContextProvider} from 'writers-mark-react';